 "Bryant, in the middle of a poker game, grabbed his canteen and gun... and ran topside.
 There he found hundreds of terrified soldiers, 'praying, and I was leading 'em.'
 There was an order to abandon ship; Bryant thought it was premature and disobeyed, urging others to do the same.
 The ones who listened to him lived.
 Two hundred other soldiers and sailors died in the water."

-Over the next 25 years, there would be 232 wins, only 46 losses, six national titles and 13 SEC championships.
-Bryant was named national coach of the year three times, and the award is now named in his honor.
+Bryant received the AFCA Coach of the Year award three times, and the award is now named in his honor.
 If that's not enough, the Crimson Tide football team's current home is called Bryant-Denny Stadium.

 The legacy that current coach Nick Saban is writing in Tuscaloosa is hard to ignore, but you cannot discredit what Bryant did during an era where social media didn't help you recruit, players couldn't easily travel thousands of miles to join the Crimson Tide, and the game was vastly different.
-For those reasons, Bryant might still be the greatest ever regardless of what Saban does the rest of his career.
+For those reasons, Coach Bryant might still be the greatest leader in college football history regardless of what Saban does the rest of his career.

 Plus, until Saban saves an entire Naval ship from sinking, he doesn't have anything on the Bear.